FireChargeReal/Weather-Station-C-VLab/README.md

 Finally generate the APPKey and the DevEUI using the genrate button.
 And create a end device id (device id cannot be changed once set).
 ```

+## 3.5 Add the data decoder
+In the application window navigate to "Payload formatters", select uplink and from the drop down select "Custom Javascript formatter" and write over the code with the one from the modded decoder [CayenneModLPP](https://github.com/FireChargeReal/CayenneModLPP/blob/main/JSDecoder.js)

 ## 4. Configure the config.h File
 The config.h file is used to set up important parameters like LoRa settings and configurations for sensors and others.